fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ## 🎟️ Issues

 Issues are a feature of GitHub that allows tracking, discussion, and prioritization of tasks, features, bug fixes, and other issues related to software projects.
-In this project it is used for task tracking, work assignment and team communication.
+In this project, it is used for task tracking, work assignment, and team communication.

 To view all the open issues for SUGAMING - [go to this page](https://github.com/fss-fmi/sugaming/issues).

-To create an issue, select the `New issues` button and choose an appropriate template to the task you are assigning.
+To create an issue, select the `New issues` button and choose an appropriate template for the task you are assigning.
 In case you need to modify the issue templates, they are stored as markdown files in `.github/ISSUE_TEMPLATE`.

 ![Issue Templates](./assets/from-a-task-to-a-feature-workflow-description/issue-templates.png)

 Whenever creating an issue, make sure to stick to the template and give as much context as you currently have.
-Also, ensure that you have assigned the appropriate labels, project, milestone and assignee(s) in the right-side panel.
+Also, ensure that you have assigned the appropriate labels, project, milestone, and assignee(s) in the right-side panel.
 It's not a problem if a request doesn't initially have an assignee - it can be assigned later.

 ![Example of an well documented issue](./assets/from-a-task-to-a-feature-workflow-description/example-issue.png)

-An open issue is considered as a task to be completed - so whenever a task is completed, make sure to close the issue, whether that will be via a comment or a [pull request](#-pull-requests-prs).
+An open issue is considered a task to be completed - so whenever a task is completed, close the issue, whether via a comment or a [pull request](#-pull-requests-prs).

 ## 📊 Project Boards